 Table of Contents

 I can honestly say I’ve never had such a gooey, fudgy brownie recipe that didn’t have melted chocolate or butter in the batter.
 Every brownie recipe that just has cocoa that I’ve tried is good but not as rich and fudgy as my normal brownies.
 Recipes made with oil work and taste just fine, but I’ve always found butter brownies to be richer in flavor.
 But these?
 These are fudgy to the extreme, which is a requirement for a good brownie recipe.

 These brownies really are a one-bowl recipe.
 You don’t need to sift anything in a different bowl or whisk anything together separately.
 Basically you toss, mix, bake.

-Be sure you go check out her book…your family will thank you!
+Be sure you go check out her book (details below)…your family will thank you!

 Perfectly Fudgy One Bowl Brownies